torbsd/torbsd.github.io/faq.md

 ## "If __TDP__ is concerned about operating system diversity, why does it just focus on BSD Systems, and not other operating systems such as Illuminos?" ##

-__TDP__ focuses on the BSDs due to our backgrounds and experiences.
-It is critical to note that our code and materials respect established standards, and everything we produce has the 2-clause BSD license. __TDP__ is commited to portability and interoperability.
+__TDP__ focuses on the BSDs due to our background and experience.
+It is critical to note that our code and materials respect established standards, and everything original we produce is under the [ISC license](https://duckduckgo.com/l/?kh=-1&uddg=https%3A%2F%2Fen.wikipedia.org%2Fwiki%2FISC_license), a simplified version of the BSD 2-clause license. __TDP__ is commited to portability and interoperability.
 We are building an open ecosystem.

 In other words, if someone wanted to take __TDP__ code and materials and spawn a similar project based on another operating system, say Plan 9, with the same eye on Tor diversity, __TDP's__ groundwork should make that task easier.
+We are also open to hosting ports work to other BSDs under cover of our GitHub account if e.g. some enterprising FreeBSD ports person wanted to work on it.

 It is important to note that unlike the GNU/Linux distributions, the BSD projects, [FreeBSD](http://www.freebsd.org),